Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and_Token_Economics.md

 These tokens function as the native currency for accessing protocol services.
 Users must hold or spend the token to interact with the protocol, creating natural demand independent of speculation or governance participation.
 The stronger the demand for the protocol's services, the stronger the demand for the token.
 However, this model faces the risk of being displaced if competitors offer superior services.

-Chainlink's LINK token serves a clear function: it is used to pay for many oracle services.
+Chainlink's LINK token serves a clear function: paying for oracle services.
 Today, Data Streams supports payment in assets other than LINK (with a surcharge), while Functions bills in LINK.
-Holding LINK isn't universally required across all services.
+Holding LINK varies by service.
 This creates natural demand regardless of governance participation while maintaining payment flexibility.
 The downside?
 If someone builds a better oracle, your token's utility (and value) could evaporate overnight.

 #### The Supply Dilemma: Scarcity vs. Sustainability